 Backing up and Restoring Cisco Unified Communications Manager

-The Disaster Recovery System (DRS), which can be invoked from Cisco Unified Communications Manager Administration, provides full data backup and restore capabilities for all servers in a Cisco Unified Communications Manager cluster.
-The Disaster Recovery System allows you to perform regularly scheduled automatic or user-invoked data backups.
+The Disaster Recovery System (DRS), which can be invoked from the Cisco Unified Communications Manager Administration, provides full data CUCM backup and restore capabilities for all servers in a Cisco Unified Communications Manager cluster.
+Moreover, it also allows you to perform regularly scheduled automatic or user-invoked data backups.

-CUCM DRS Menu
+CUCM Backup DRS Menu

-The DRS is taking care for the following components:
+The DRS manages the following components:

 • Platform